Purdue-ECE-32300/lab_book/source/macros.md

 % This is a hack to add the Bootstrap "d-none" class to these math macros so
 % that they won't take up any space on the page.
 Once myst-parser 0.19 or
 % greater is available, we will be able to use block attributes to do this by
-% simply placeing {.d-none} above the math directive.
+% simply placing {.d-none} above the math directive.
 %
 % https://myst-parser.readthedocs.io/en/latest/syntax/optional.html#syntax-attributes-block